-This fun and highly practical day, led by early years music specialist Steve Grocott, will develop children’s early phonological awareness.
+This fun and highly practical day, led by early years music specialist Steve Grocott, will develop children’s early phonological awareness in line with the requirements of the Early Years Foundation Stage and the National Curriculum in Key Stage 1.
 Steve will also share a range of high quality texts that help children to develop an ear for rhythm and rhyme, as well as traditional nursery rhymes and songs.

-• Insights into the links between early music making and the acquisition of language backed by research
+- How music can be used to help achieve Early Years outcomes giving an insight into the links between early music making and the acquisition of language backed by research

 About Steve Grocott

 Steve is an early years music expert and experienced workshop leader.
 He is able to combine his wide inside knowledge of nursery and primary school teaching with the approach of a performer and composer in a way that is genuinely useful to the teachers and early years practitioners who have attended his courses.
 The emphasis is on providing practical material for non music specialists that they will enjoy doing with their children.
 Find out more on his website

 "Poetry, nursery rhymes, nonsense verse, tongue-twisters, music and dance should be central features of an appropriate early years curriculum, as should talking and listening."Marian Whitehead in Beard R: Rhyme, Reading and Writing